RVing in Hurricane Season - RV Lifestyle - RV Travel - Full Time RVing

 The hurricane zone of the United States is considered to be all the states that border the Gulf of Mexico and the Atlantic Ocean coastal states, and coastal Canadian provinces as well.
 Damage caused by Category 3s and bigger can reach much further inland than just coastal areas.

-Estimates are the 2010 hurricane season will be extremely active and will produce 18 tropical storms, 10 of which will likely become hurricanes with five possibly becoming major Category 3 or higher storms with winds well above 110 miles per hour.
 This wind speed is not how fast the hurricane moves forward along its path, but rather the speed of the wind as it revolves around the center or eye.

 The eye of a hurricane can be many miles wide ...10 to 150 for example... with a period of calm, sunny weather amid terrible winds.
 Initially the winds come from one direction.
 The calm of the eye is then experienced before the ferocious winds strike again from the other direction.